Anna Maria Marconi: Fictional character biography

 Anna Maria Marconi is a young woman with dwarfism who attends Empire State University.
-At the time when his mind was in Peter Parker's body, Doctor Octopus visits her to become his tutor for his physics class so he can earn his doctorate.
-The two share great admiration for each other and the next day, "Otto" pulls a rather brutal prank on a group of bullies that were taunting her for her size.
-The two set up a date together that ends with "Peter" saving Anna Maria from dry ice and kissing her.
+At the time when his mind was in Peter Parker's body, Doctor Octopus visits her to become a physics teacher and earn his doctorate.
+The two share great admiration for each other and the next day, Otto pulls a brutal prank on a group of bullies.
+The two set up a date together that ends with Otto saving Anna Maria from dry ice and kissing her.
 However, she too falls under the same worry umbrella as many of Peter's friends and family due to his frequent absences.
-Later, Anna Maria accepts "Otto's" offer to join Parker Industries and afterwards, successfully helps him earn his doctorate.
+Later, Anna Maria accepts Otto's offer to join Parker Industries and afterwards, successfully helps him earn his doctorate.

 Anna Maria eventually meets Aunt May who despite her friendliness, causes some concern when she asks about her height.
-She later confides in "Peter" that she feels that their evening together was her fault because she had hurt the relationship between him and May.
-During the events of Goblin Nation, Anna Maria was kidnapped by the Menace who had deduced that "Peter" was really Otto.
-Norman Osborn as the newly christened Goblin King held her hostage to lure his Superior Spider-Man form out.
+She later confides in Otto that she feels that their evening together was her fault because she had hurt the relationship between him and May.
+During the events of Goblin Nation, Anna Maria was kidnapped by the Menace who had deduced that Peter was really Otto.
+Norman Osborn as the Goblin King held her hostage to lure his Superior Spider-Man form out.
 However, Otto had given up his mind and let Peter take back control of Spider-Man and he successfully rescued Anna Maria.
-She reveals to Peter that she had deduced that he was Spider-Man and that "he" planned on proposing to her, but is shocked to learn that Otto Octavius was the one she was in love with.
-After baking him cookies (baking helps her think), she leaves to clear her head.
+She reveals to Peter that she had deduced that he was Spider-Man and that he planned on proposing to her, but is shocked to learn that Otto Octavius was the one she was in love with.
+After baking him cookies, she leaves to clear her head.
 She soon meets back up with Peter at Parker Industries to help him with some of Otto's work and continues to help Peter on a platonic basis.